 ISSP’s professional sustainability certification program has been developed in accordance with the internationally recognized ISO 17024 standard.
 This standard offers general requirements for bodies operating professional certification of persons – that is, a guide to delivering a consistent, comparable, and reliable certification program worldwide.

 ISSP has taken this step to ensure that its certification program will provide a global benchmark for sustainability professionals and provide industry-recognized credentials that can be carried across national borders.

 ISSP Certification is not a fly-by-night program that will be here today and gone tomorrow, nor is it simply a certificate stating that you completed a course.
 The ISSP credentialing program offers a legitimate process for sustainability practitioners to provide cohesion to the growing profession of sustainability.
 This is, of course, validated through the passing of an ISSP exam.
-As mentioned above, ISSP conducted several rounds of beta testing on its exam process to likewise ensure its credibility and reliability.
+As mentioned above, the ISSP organization conducted several rounds of beta testing on its exam process to likewise ensure the reliability and credibility of ISSP Certification.

 6 – Board Members & Management Team

 ISSP operates under a set of by-laws maintained by a board of directors.
 The board is comprised of an international group of sustainability professionals who provide guidance and insight to ISSP.
 Each year, the board elects a slate of officers with an eye toward creating even more value for sustainability professionals worldwide.

 The ISSP website provides thorough biographies of the ISSP board members.

 The management team is responsible for day-to-day operations of ISSP.
 As the ISSP sustainability certification grows, we anticipate that the number of ISSP staff members will also increase.